DennisD2/hp4952hacks/analysis.md

 So, I have found function out80_a89f that kicks off SCC access.
 But I have no idea how this is done.

 To summarize: SCC access is enabled by talking to port 80, by code from "other"(i.e. "main") CPU.
-It looks like some parameters are set up in RAM, see table above.
+It looks like some parameters are set up in RAM before calling the out-function, see table above.
 These parameters may control what exactly is done with SCC chip.
 By talking to port 80, the Toshiba Z80 CPU is activated and executes Z80 code.

 After the Toshiba CPU is activated, this CPU can access the SCC chip using port 21.

+The code being executed by Toshiba Z80 CPU is not contained in any of the ROMs.
+At least not in unencrypted or un-obfuscated way.
+Either the code is there, but somehow unreadable (encrypted or so), or the code is nowhere but generated on the fly by main CPU.

+The extreme complexity of the device, with 4 well-known CPUs and supposedly one custom CPU (PAL/GAL chip), makes it very hard to analyze what is going on in HP4952A.

 ## Further reading